Why This Matters

 Laura Mulvey

-- Coined "the male gaze"—argued mainstream cinema positions viewers to look at women through a heterosexual male perspective, turning female characters into objects of visual pleasure
+- Coined "the male gaze" in her 1975 essay "Visual Pleasure and Narrative Cinema": argued mainstream Hollywood cinema positions viewers to look at women through a heterosexual male perspective, turning female characters into objects of visual pleasure (what she called "to-be-looked-at-ness")

 Walter Benjamin

-- "The Work of Art in the Age of Mechanical Reproduction" remains essential reading on how technology reshapes culture, politics, and aesthetic experience
+- "The Work of Art in the Age of Mechanical Reproduction" (1935) remains essential reading on how technology reshapes culture, politics, and aesthetic experience

-Compare: Mulvey vs. Benjamin—both analyze cinema's ideological dimensions, but Mulvey focuses on gender and the psychoanalysis of looking, while Benjamin focuses on technology and the politics of mass reproduction.
+Compare: Mulvey vs. Benjamin: both analyze cinema's ideological dimensions, but Mulvey focuses on gender and the psychoanalysis of looking, while Benjamin focuses on technology and the politics of mass reproduction.
 Mulvey asks who controls the gaze; Benjamin asks what happens when everyone can see.

 Auteurism and the French New Wave